kotalaraghava/END-2.0---school-of-ai/session_3/readme.md

 ## loss function :

-for image classification we were using cross-entropy loss & mse loss for random_ouput evaluation.
+for image classification we were using cross-entropy loss as its a classification task & mse loss for random_ouput evaluation as its numeric variable.

 and combined loss is propagated back to update the weights.